mjpritchard/test-decap-help/content/docs/software-on-jasmin/jaspy-envs.md

 ---

 This page provides details of the "Jaspy" software environments that provide access to Python 3, R and a range of other tools on JASMIN.
-The article
-includes:

-  * Working with Jaspy environments
-  * Discovering which environments are available
-  * Jaspy Python (and other tools) environments
-  * Jaspy R environments (Jasr)
-  * How Jaspy works
-  * Changes to software environments

 ## Overview